-Anti-Harassment Compliance Officers
+Corporation Compliance Officers

-The following individuals serve as "Anti-Harassment Compliance Officers" for the Corporation.
-They are hereinafter referred to as the "Compliance Officers".
+The following individuals serve as the Corporation's Compliance Officers (also known as "Anti-Harassment Compliance Officer(s)") (hereinafter referred to as the "COs").

-Andy Cline, Assistant Superintendent 802 S. Indian Creek Dr. Trafalgar, IN 46181 317-878-2100
+Assistant Superintendent 802 S. Indian Creek Dr. Trafalgar, IN 46181 317-878-2100

-The names, titles, and contact information for the Compliance Officers will be published annually:
+The names, titles, and contact information of these individuals will be published annually on the Corporation's website and on each individual school's website.